 - All-State Auditions: encouraged for grades 7-12.
 Submit your recording online October 1.
 Talk to your public school music teacher.

-- Seattle Young Artists Music Festival: https://syamfa.org/ A serious commitment for advanced students grades 5-12.
-You need to have studied with me for at least one year and should be practicing at least an hour daily.
+- Seattle Young Artists Music Festival, third week of March at the UW campus: https://syamfa.org/ A wonderful experience for intermediate and advanced students grades 5-12.
+You get a 1-hour class during the day that week, during which you perform your piece and get a short lesson with a world-class adjudicator.
+Several other students share the class.
+You need to have studied with me for at least one year and should be practicing about an hour daily.
+Choose your repertoire by November and memorize it.
 You will hire a professional accompanist and rehearse at least twice beforehand and perform your piece(s) at least once before the festival.

 - Plan to attend one live, professional-quality classical concert per year.